 While the series leaned into themes of futuristic technology and automation, Miles Hawkins’ exo-skeleton suit wasn’t truly autonomous.

 Yes, it amplified his strength, speed, and agility—but only when he was wearing it.
-The suit couldn't function independently like modern autonomous robots.
+The suit couldn't function independently like a true modern autonomous robot.

 The name M.A.N.T.I.S. reflects this directly: it stands for Mechanically Augmented Neuro-Transmitter Interception System.